Technical Guide for API Partners

 1b.
 Ingest only new or updated product data

-- Used to ingest only new or updated product information.
+- Used to ingest only new or updated product information, as well as to identify deactivated products.
 Products are considered updated when the supplier makes any changes to the product’s details, excluding pricing and availability changes, which are retrieved from the availability schedule endpoint.
+This endpoint returns all product details (not only changes) for updated products and all details must be refreshed in your database accordingly.

-- We recommend polling this service hourly to look for updates and to avoid any discrepancies.
+- We recommend polling this service every 15 minutes to look for updates and to avoid any discrepancies.
+Updates must be ingested at least hourly.

 /products/{product-code}